Kia e-Niro (2018-2022) review

 Continuing the bells-and-whistles approach, the e-Niro also gets a full array of safety kit, including automatic lights and wipers, autonomous emergency braking, adaptive cruise control and lane-keeping assistance, which combines to give it a very effective semi-autonomous driving mode.
 Only blind-spot monitoring is missing.

 What’s it like to drive?
 Exactly how you’d want.
 Comfortable, smooth and easy-going, although it’s worth mentioning that it also has 201bhp and plenty of torque, so it's pretty quick off the mark.
 The 39kWh model has 134bhp, although it has the same torque figure so it's similarly punchy from low speed.

-Don’t get us wrong: the real joy of this car is in sitting back and letting it whirr you around with impressive nonchalance, but if you want to prove a point at the traffic lights, it’s entertainingly capable of doing so.
+The real joy of this car is in sitting back and enjoying the ultra-quiet motoring and relaxing torque, but if you want to prove a point at the traffic lights, it’s entertainingly capable of doing so.
 Likely to be more useful are the standard steering-wheel-mounted paddles that make it easy to toggle up or down the brake regeneration levels.

 As an overall prospect, the e-Niro is a great electric family car.
 It’s good to drive, comfortable to sit in, easy to live with as a family and – crucially – offers the sort of range that should finally put the dreaded range anxiety to bed.
 Of course, you get Kia’s famous seven-year/100,000-mile warranty as well.
 For more on the Kia e-Niro, check out our report on running one for several months, or read on for the rest of our in-depth review...